kuba465/To-Do-List/README.md

 - to every task you can add comments
 - few more

-#Things to make someday
+# Things to make someday
-- repair circural references
 - add admin panel(better priorities, users manager)
 - add sorting function (by priorities, date, etc.)
 - better look :)